 Updating Node.js with Installer on Linux

-Simply jump to the official downloads website where you will find many Linux binary packages.
+Simply jump to the downloads page where you will find many Linux binary packages.
 Select your preferred installer.

 After you’re done, it will have flawlessly completed installing Node.js and upgrading your version of Node.js by replacing it with the new one.